DataBiosphere/data-store-kharon/_sources/tests.md.txt

 Kharon Testing and CI/CD
 --------------------------

-How to run kharon tests
+TBA

-Notes on Kharon's CI/CD
+(TODO @chmreid: How to run kharon tests?
+Notes on kharon CI/CD)